-- You will be asked to submit your assessment by filling out the Summary Report template and returning the report to the Secretariat, along with any supplemental data/documents (indicated in the template to be provided separately).
+- You will be asked to submit your assessment by filling out the HCS Assessment Summary Report Template (available both in English and Bahasa) and returning the report to the Secretariat, along with any supplemental data/documents (indicated in the template to be provided separately).

 - The Peer Review Panel is selected, and the review conducted.